 - Who offers these acceptable proficiency tests?

-- When are they, where are they, and what are the fees?
+- When are they, where are they administered, and what do they cost?

 - At what point in your registration process will you need to provide your language proficiency scores?